Khojasteh/assorted-utils/docs/Assorted.Utils.Text.StringExtensions.LastPartition.md

 #### Return Value

 [ValueTuple\<string, string>](https://docs.microsoft.com/en-us/dotnet/api/system.valuetuple-2,)\
-A [`System.Tuple<T1, T2>`](https://docs.microsoft.com/en-us/dotnet/api/system.tuple-2) containing the substring before and after the first occurrences of the specified `separator` if the separator is found; otherwise, the first item in the tuple is the `source` string itself and the second item is `null`.
+A [`System.Tuple<T1, T2>`](https://docs.microsoft.com/en-us/dotnet/api/system.tuple-2) containing the substring before and after the last occurrences of the specified `separator` if the separator is found; otherwise, the first item in the tuple is `null` and the second item is the `source` string itself.

 ### Exceptions